Apple snubs emerging mobile payment standard

 "Anyone hoping NFC would be a reality soon is disappointed," said Sanjay Sakhrani, an analyst at Keefe, Bruyette & Woods.
 "Many in the industry were hoping inclusion in the iPhone would be a springboard for more adoption.
 This takes the impetus away."

-NFC technology, which has uses beyond mobile payments, is backed by Isis, a mobile wallet joint venture between Verizon Wireless, AT&T Inc and T-Mobile USA.
-Isis' financial services partners include American Express, JPMorgan Chase and Capital One Financial.
+NFC technology, which has uses beyond mobile payments, is backed by Isis, a mobile wallet joint venture between Verizon Wireless (VZ.N), AT&T Inc (T.N) and T-Mobile USA (DTEGn.DE).
+Isis' financial services partners include American Express (AXP.N), JPMorgan Chase (JPM.N) and Capital One Financial (COF.N).

 Like many new technologies, NFC is hampered by a chicken-and-egg problem.
 Mobile phone makers like Apple are reluctant to take on the extra cost and engineering effort of embedding NFC chips because many merchants can't accept payments this way yet.
 Meanwhile, merchants won't install NFC until more consumers have the technology on their phones.